A water heater provides you with hot water throughout your home. Are you8 interested in how a hot water heater is installed?

 Replacing The Old Water Heater

 Old water heaters can start to leak over time.
-We responded to a call of an in-home system that started to leak into the homeowner’s basement.
+We responded to a call about an in-home system that started to leak into the homeowner’s basement.

 When we arrived on site, the basement floor was covered in water and the old tank was turned off and no longer functioning.